koalamer/vsc-labeled-bookmarks/README.md

 ### Persistent Storage

 The default place to persist bookmarks is the workspace state, which is local to the workstation (and user) the IDE is running on.
-The other storage type available is the file storage which uses json to store bookmark data.
-Storage location can be changed and json storage files can be exported and imported using `ctrl+alt+b ctrl+s` which will display a list of possible storage actions to perform:
+The other storage type available is the file storage which uses JSON to store bookmark data.
+Storage location can be changed and JSON storage files can be exported and imported using `ctrl+alt+b b` which will display a list of possible storage actions to perform:

 * move to another storage location: this will move the current bookmarks to another location and clean the current location.
 (Does not delete storage files, only blanks them.)
 * switch to using another storage location: abandon using the current storage (keeping its current state), and start using another storage and its bookmarks.